tdbe/tdbe.github.io/_posts/2016-11-8-unity-shader-compilation.markdown

 (There's actually more stuff (like `multi_compile_fwdadd` or `UNITY_HARDWARE_TIER[X]`) ([read here](https://docs.unity3d.com/Manual/SL-MultipleProgramVariants.html))).

 1).
-"Shader Feature" means when you build the game, the engine will only include the contents of a `#if _SOMETHING #endif` if it is used in the scene(s).
-Unity Standard Shader source uses `shader_feature`.
+"Shader Feature" means when you build the game, the engine will only include the contents of a `#if _SOMETHING #endif` if a material with that keyword enabled, is used in the scene(s).
+Unity Standard Shader source uses `shader_feature`!

+2).
+"Multi Compile" means that every possible combination of the keywords you defined in the `#pragma`, will be generated in shader variant files and actually included in the build.
+This can explode to a big number & build time! (don't use unless on purpose, or just a small custom shader you've made)

 ### Solution 2:
 The proper-ish way to include other variants for `shader_feature` shaders is to use the [Graphics Settings](https://docs.unity3d.com/Manual/class-GraphicsSettings.html) where in the Preloaded Shaders array you can drag in a preload shader collection file (make it rightclicking in the project panel) of the shader variant(s) you want.

-I said "ish" because it's not technically the proper way (it force-loads it in all scenes), but Unity isn't clear on what else to do [[details here](https://answers.unity.com/questions/1286653/best-practice-for-shaders-with-variants-and-asset.html)] (they probably don't have a proper solution implemented, it's Unity after all ;) - the engine where one unaffiliated programmer can do a better job at an entire rendering pipeline than an entire multinational corporation, in less time.. but years of bottled-up unity-frustrations aside...).
+I said "ish" because it's not technically the proper way: it force-loads it in all scenes, but Unity isn't clear on what else to do [[details here](https://answers.unity.com/questions/1286653/best-practice-for-shaders-with-variants-and-asset.html)] (they probably don't have a proper solution implemented, it's Unity after all ;) - the engine where one indie programmer can do a better job at an entire rendering pipeline in less time...).

-2).
-"Multi Compile" means that every possible combination of the keywords you defined in the `#pragma`, will be generated in shader variant files and actually included in the build.
-This can explode to a big number! (unless it's on purpose, or just a small custom shader you've made)

 ### Conclusion:
 Use `shader_feature`, use the Resources folder or a Shader Preload Collection, and only use `multi_compile` sparingly.

-***Note:** Protip: [ShaderVariantCollection](https://docs.unity3d.com/ScriptReference/ShaderVariantCollection.html) "records which shader variants are actually used in each shader."*
+***Note:** Protip: [[ShaderVariantCollection]](https://docs.unity3d.com/ScriptReference/ShaderVariantCollection.html) docs: "records which shader variants are actually used in each shader."*